groonga/groonga/doc/source/reference/commands/select.rst

 :ref:`select-fuzzy-max-distance` specifies a fixed size edit distance for all queries (both of short queries and long queries).

-We can specify an edit distance for each query based on the number of characters of the target query by this parameter.
+You can specify an edit distance for each query based on the number of characters of the target query by this parameter.
 For example, edit distance ``1`` is used for ``hye`` with ``--fuzzy_max_distance_ratio 0.34``.
 Edit distance ``2`` is used for ``hypehn`` with